 Second, as it was very common for those Jews who had much intercourse with the heathen to bear two names, one Jewish and the other Greek or Roman, which names were sometimes entirely distinct, as Hillel and Pollio, sometimes nearly related as Silas and Silvanus, it is very probable that this was the case with the apostle.
 He was called Saul among the Jews, and Paul among the Gentiles; and as he was the Apostle of the Gentiles, the latter name became his common designation.

-In regards to Paul calling himself a servant of Jesus Christ the following is worthy of consideration: 'It has also been properly remarked, that as the expression, servant of Christ, implies implicit obedience and subjection, it supposes the Divine authority of the Redeemer.
-That is, we find the apostle denying that he was the servant of men, rejecting all human authority as it regards matters of faith and duty, and yet professing the most absolute subjection of conscience and reason to the authority of Jesus Christ.'
+In regards to Paul calling himself a servant of Jesus Christ the following is worth of considering: 'It has also been properly remarked, that as the expression, servant of Christ, implies implicit obedience and subjection, it supposes the Divine authority of the Redeemer.
+That is, we find the apostle denying he was the servant of men, rejecting all human authority as it regards matters of faith and duty, and yet professing absolute subjection of conscience and reason to the authority of Jesus Christ.'

 Finally, the divine origin of the gospel is asserted in calling it the gospel of God.
 It is the glad annunciation which God makes to men of the pardon of sin, of restoration to his favor, of the renovation of their nature, of the resurrection of the body, and of eternal life."

-Notes from Commentary on the Epistle to the Romans By Charles Hodge, an American Presbyterian theologian, who was ordained in 1821 and taught at Princeton for almost his whole life
+Notes from Commentary on the Epistle to the Romans by Charles Hodge, who was an American Presbyterian theologian, who was ordained in 1821 and taught at Princeton for almost his whole life